convergencelabs/convergencelabs-com/_posts/2020-01-10-convergence-1.0.0-rc4.md

 Convergence now intelligently detects and smooths over connectivity interruptions.
 So, for example, if you're co-editing a diagram with a colleague on a mobile device, and your connection drops temporarily, Convergence will automatically queue up any subsequent edits in memory.
 On reconnection, there is an automatic reconciliation process where any remote updates are pulled down, merged with your local changes, and sent back up to the server.
 No longer do consuming applications have to write their own connectivity-detecting boilerplate code.

+Also, see our [dedicated blog post](/blog/2020/01/new-features-offline-support-and-connection-smoothing/) on this feature which goes into significantly more detail.

 # Experimental Offline Support

 Convergence now supports [offline editing](https://docs.convergence.io/guide/offline/overview.html).
 You can think of this as a logical extension to the automatic reconnect functionality, where instead of keeping local changes in memory, we persist them.
 This enables complete support for offline sessions, including [initializing domains while offline](https://docs.convergence.io/js-api/classes/convergencedomain.html#initializeoffline), [downloading model data](https://docs.convergence.io/js-api/classes/real_time_data.modelservice.html#subscribeoffline) in preparation for a connectivity disruption, and automatic change synchronization on connectivity restoration.